aammd/Habitat_Filtering/MS/OrgSize.md

-communities, and assembly of this homogenized community in each of the original (now empty) bromeliads.  **Original communities**: Prior to sampling the macroinvertebrates, we sampled macroinvertebrates by thoroughly rinsing each bromeliad and filtering the water through 1mm and 180μm mesh.
+communities, and assembly of this homogenized community in each of the original (now empty) bromeliads.  **Original communities**: Prior to sampling the macroinvertebrates, we sampled macroinvertebrates by thoroughly rinsing each bromeliad and filtering the water through 1mm and 180N<m mesh.
 These mesh sizes have been shown to separate macro invertebrates from both coarse detritus and fine particulate organic matter, facilitating their collection [@Romero2010].
 We identified macroinvertebrates to morphospecies.
 We sampled the zooplankton and bacteria communities by collecting water samples from each bromeliad:
 100ml for zooplankton, 50ml for bacteria.
-Zooplankton were collected by filtering on 50 μm Nytex mesh and fixed in 5% buffered formalin.
+Zooplankton were collected by filtering on 50 N<m Nytex mesh and fixed in 5% buffered formalin.
 This fixed solution was then diluted to 20 ml, and a 1 ml subsample taken for analysis.
 Zooplankton were  identified to the lowest taxonomic unit possible (species in most cases, except for bdelloid rotifers and harpaticoid copepods, left at the